cfanatic/someip-protocol-fuzzer/README.md

 pip3 install -r requirements.txt
 ```

 Open the [fuzzer configuration file](https://github.com/cfanatic/someip-protocol-fuzzer/blob/master/config.ini), and adjust the IP address configuration fields accordingly.
 Same for the source and destination ports.
-You can find this out using Wireshark.
+You can find this out by analyzing SOME/IP traffic using Wireshark.

 Finally, install [radamsa](https://gitlab.com/akihe/radamsa).